garrandall/popular-music-data/tracks/lost-her-in-the-sun-john-stewart.md

 Lost her in the sun
 Lost her in the sun

-Ooh, lost her in the sun
+Oh, lost her in the sun
-Ooh, lost her in the sun
+Oh, lost her in the sun
 Lost her in the sun
 Ah, lost her in the sun